 Skip advert

 Advertisement - Article continues below

-An eight-inch 'floating' style touchscreen controls the infotainment system, while Style variants and above come with VW's 10.25-inch digital dashboard display, which is a £390 option on the entry-level Life model.
+An eight-inch 'floating' style touchscreen controls the infotainment system, while Style variants and above come with VW's 10.25-inch digital dashboard display, which is a nearly £400 option on the entry-level Life and Match trim models.

-Volkswagen has seen fit to dispense with physical switches for the climate control function and introduce touch sensitive buttons.
-We're not a fan of the change as they simply don't work as well as before, and they’re fiddly to use on the move which can be frustrating.
+Volkswagen has seen fit to dispense with physical switches for the climate control function and introduce touch-sensitive buttons.
+We're not a fan of the change because they simply don't work as well as before, being fiddly and distracting to use on the move.

 Sat-nav, stereo and infotainment

-The eight-inch infotainment touchscreen comes with wireless Apple CarPlay and Android Auto, along with USB-C ports.
-Integrated sat-nav is standard with Style models and above, although you'll have to pay an extra £385 if you want a wireless smartphone charging pad.
+The eight-inch infotainment touchscreen has wireless Apple CarPlay and Android Auto, and a pair of USB-C ports.
+Integrated sat-nav is standard with Style models and above, although we’d suggest you save your money and utilise an app-based navigation program from a smartphone and make use of the standard wireless charging pad.

-This is because the touchscreen is surrounded by touch-sensitive shortcuts for all the key functions, but there are two physical dials – one for the volume, and another that can be used to zoom in and out on the map screen.
+This is because the screen is surrounded by touch-sensitive shortcuts for all the key functions, plus two physical dials – one for the volume, and another for zooming in and out on the map screen.
 Loading times, especially when route planning, are impressively quick, and when we tested the T-Roc against a Mazda CX-30, we found the Volkswagen’s map screen showed the route in a little more detail than the Mazda.

+Skip advert